Accessibility statement for OP Business mobile

 If the website has accessibility issues that are not addressed in the accessibility statement, please send us feedback from the link above.
 If you give your contact information on the feedback form, we are required by law to respond to you within 14 days.

-If you are dissatisfied with our reply or if we don’t reply to your feedback at all, you can contact the supervisory authority, the Regional State Administrative Agency for Southern Finland.
+If you are dissatisfied with our reply or if we don’t reply to your feedback at all, you can contact the supervisory authority, Finnish Transport and Communications Agency Traficom.

 Contact information of the regulator